/ tool-comparisons / DigitalOcean vs Deno Deploy for Solo Developers

 Deno Deploy Overview

 Deno Deploy is a serverless edge platform designed for the Deno runtime.
-Your JavaScript and TypeScript code runs on V8 isolates across 35+ global edge locations.
-No containers, no VMs, just lightweight isolates that boot in milliseconds and execute close to your users.
+Your JavaScript and TypeScript code runs on V8 isolates, with no containers and no VMs, just lightweight isolates that boot fast and execute close to your users.
+The underlying Deno runtime is at v2.8.1 as of late May 2026, written in Rust and open source under the MIT license.

 The platform supports Deno natively, with built-in support for Fresh (Deno's full-stack framework) and compatibility with frameworks like Hono.
-Push to GitHub, Deno Deploy builds and deploys globally.
-The free tier includes 100,000 requests/day and 100 GiB bandwidth.
+Push to GitHub, Deno Deploy builds and deploys for you.
+The free tier includes 1 million requests per month, 20 GB of egress bandwidth, and 1 GiB of built-in Deno KV storage, with the Pro plan at $20/month lifting those to 5 million requests, 200 GB egress, and 5 GB KV.

 Key Differences